 Yet, Schimberg simultaneously held onto his belief in casting people with disabilities for roles of similar characters.
 Previously, this garnered some criticism, compelling some people to label his work as exploitative.
 “It seems to mean we just don’t want to deal with this issue,” he told Filmmaker Magazine when discussing the same situation.
 “And essentially, I thought, okay, well, I’ll try both.
 I’ll have a Hollywood actor in makeup, and I’ll have Adam Pearson (who plays Oswald).
 And I’ll have them go to war, both as characters but also as separate ideas.”

 Therefore, by deciding to deal with this Catch-22 situation by flipping it on its head, Schimberg came up with the fictional story of ‘A Different Man.’
 Thus, the film is essentially an exploration of disability and how it shapes the perception of one and those around them.
 Likewise, it also sheds some commentary on the various discussions around media representation of people with disabilities.
-Furthermore, it speaks about the lasting effects of social isolation that may have been caused by visible disability.
-Simultaneously, it showcases a different but equally attainable reality for people with disability through Oswald’s character.
+It speaks about the lasting effects of social isolation that may have been caused by visible disability.
+Simultaneously, Oswald’s character showcases a different but equally attainable reality for people with disability.

-Much like the film’s narrative, protagonist Edward Lemuel also originated from fictional roots.
+Much like the narrative of ‘A Different Man,’ protagonist Edward Lemuel also originated from fictional roots.
 His experiences and worldviews remain significantly influenced by Aaron Schimberg and his own reality.
-Additionally, his physical appearance before the surgery is modeled after actor Adam Pearson.
+Additionally, his physical appearance before the surgery is modeled after Adam Pearson, a British actor who has Neurofibromatosis type 1.
 Reportedly, he lent his time to both Sebastian Stan and Makeup/Prosthetics Designer Michael Marino for them to better understand Edward’s character.
 Nonetheless, besides physical resemblance, Pearson shares no evident similarities with the character.
-Thus, Edward doesn’t retain a biographical parallel to any real-life individual.
+As a result, Edward doesn’t retain a biographical parallel to any real-life individual.

 Read More: A Different Man Ending, Explained